-- a) Upon request the employee will be granted leave of absence without pay for a period of not more than twenty-six (26) consecutive weeks.
-Should the employee opt for parental leave under Article 21.04, this period of twelve (12) weeks shall be included in the twenty-six (26) week period. - b) The period of maternity leave without pay shall commence on a date determined by the employee, but no sooner than eleven (11) weeks prior to, and no later than, the estimated date of birth of the child(ren).

-- c) The request to take maternity leave must be made in writing and supported by a doctor's certificate stating she is pregnant, at least four (4) weeks prior to the proposed commencement of the leave, and include the probable date of birth of the child(ren). - d) Maternity leave shall be extended for up to an additional twenty-six (26) weeks for health reasons where a doctor's certificate is presented.
+- (a) Upon request the employee will be granted leave of absence without pay in accordance with the British Columbia Employment Standards Act. - (b) The period of maternity leave without pay shall commence on a date determined by the employee, but no sooner than eleven (11) weeks prior to, and no later than, the actual date of birth of the child(ren). - (c) The request to take maternity leave must be made in writing and supported by a doctor's certificate stating she is pregnant, at least four (4) weeks prior to the proposed commencement of the leave, and include the probable date of birth of the child(ren). - (d) Maternity leave shall be extended for up to an additional twenty-six (26) weeks for health reasons where a doctor's certificate is presented.